ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### totalRefunded
-OPTIONAL: If refunds permitted, cumulative funding refunded to donors.
+OPTIONAL: If refunds are permitted, this returns the cumulative funding refunded to donors.
 ```
 function totalRefunded() public view returns(uint256);
 ```